-Other income includes income from occasional activities exceeding 20,000 CZK per year, income from the transfer of own real estate (with exemptions described below), nourishments, pensions exceeding 36 minimum wage per year, winnings in lotteries exceeding 10,000 CZK.
+Other income includes income from occasional activities exceeding 20,000 per year, income from the transfer of own real estate (with exemptions described below), nourishments, pensions exceeding 198,000 per year, winnings in lotteries exceeding 10,000.

 The total tax base is the sum of the five partial tax bases mentioned above.
 The total tax base cannot be lower than the partial tax base "wages and salaries".